Deep-MI/fslmer/README.md

 stats <- lme_fit_FS(X, Zcols, Y, ni)
 ```

-The function returns a list representing a model fit, with entries Bhat,
+The function returns a list representing a model fit, with entries
-CovBhat and bihat, among others; Bhat contains the beta values, CovBhat
+“Bhat”, “CovBhat”, and “bihat”, among others; “Bhat” contains the
-is the error covariance matrix, and bihat the random-effects
+beta values, “CovBhat” is the error covariance matrix, and “bihat”
-coefficients.
+contains the random-effects coefficients.

 Finally, conduct an F-test using the `lme_F` function, which takes the
 model fit and the contrast vector / matrix as inputs: